Crackme-4

 c3() = 0x3a c0() = 0x55 c1() = 0x36 c2() = 0x2d c4() = 0x59 c8() = 0x2b c5() = 0x4c c6() = 0x2e c7() = 0x22 c9() = ??

-but I missed the function c9() and the character for it was /
+Which is just U6-:YL."+\ but I missed the function c9() and the character for it was /.

 What I should have done

-After seeing the disassembly of Vault::checkPassword()
+After seeing the disassembly of Vault::checkPassword():

 gef➤ disas /r _ZN5Vault13checkPasswordEv Dump of assembler code for function _ZN5Vault13checkPasswordEv: 0x0000000000001874 <+0>: 55 push rbp 0x0000000000001875 <+1>: 48 89 e5 mov rbp,rsp 0x0000000000001878 <+4>: 48 83 ec 10 sub rsp,0x10 0x000000000000187c <+8>: 48 89 7d f8 mov QWORD PTR [rbp-0x8],rdi 0x0000000000001880 <+12>: 48 8b 45 f8 mov rax,QWORD PTR [rbp-0x8] 0x0000000000001884 <+16>: 48 89 c7 mov rdi,rax 0x0000000000001887 <+19>: e8 90 fc ff ff call 0x151c <_ZN11PasswordGen13buildPasswordEv> 0x000000000000188c <+24>: 48 8b 45 f8 mov rax,QWORD PTR [rbp-0x8] (1) 0x0000000000001890 <+28>: 48 8b 55 f8 mov rdx,QWORD PTR [rbp-0x8] 0x0000000000001894 <+32>: 48 83 c2 08 add rdx,0x8 0x0000000000001898 <+36>: 48 89 d6 mov rsi,rdx 0x000000000000189b <+39>: 48 89 c7 mov rdi,rax 0x000000000000189e <+42>: e8 f3 f8 ff ff call 0x1196 <_ZN11PasswordGen13checkPasswordEPc> 0x00000000000018a3 <+47>: 84 c0 test al,al 0x00000000000018a5 <+49>: 74 13 je 0x18ba <_ZN5Vault13checkPasswordEv+70> 0x00000000000018a7 <+51>: 48 8d 35 90 07 00 00 lea rsi,[rip+0x790] # 0x203e 0x00000000000018ae <+58>: 48 8d 3d ab 27 00 00 lea rdi,[rip+0x27ab] # 0x4060 <_ZSt4cout@@GLIBCXX_3.4> 0x00000000000018b5 <+65>: e8 b6 f7 ff ff call 0x1070 <_ZStlsISt11char_traitsIcEERSt13basic_ostreamIcT_ES5_PKc@plt> 0x00000000000018ba <+70>: 90 nop 0x00000000000018bb <+71>: c9 leave 0x00000000000018bc <+72>: c3 ret End of assembler dump.

-1 | Breakpoint here |
+| 1 | Breakpoint here |

-I could’ve just set a breakpoint at _ZN5Vault13checkPasswordEv+24 then inspected the value of $rdi
+I could’ve just set a breakpoint at _ZN5Vault13checkPasswordEv+24 then inspected the value of $rdi.

 I ran gdb again.